It was the sign we all waited for…all of those days hoping and praying. We waited for my son to open his eyes.

 But let me tell you that a smile came over his face.
 A sweet, sweet, loving smile that came over him not only once, but twice.
 He smiled right at me.
 I know without a doubt that is true because his friend saw it, too.

 A rush of familiar feelings washed over me.
 Emotions resurfaced of the first days, weeks, and months when I watched his face as an infant.
 I was so afraid back then.
 Clueless but so very much in love.

 The only difference was that I couldn’t cradle him in my arms any more.
 I couldn’t scoop him up, nuzzle his neck and most of all…I could not have an assurance of a future.

 All of those amazing milestones of life that once laid out before him are now behind him.
 I worry now that I didn’t have enough appreciation of it all when he was a newborn.
 I didn’t fully grasp the idea that it was the greatest treasure of my life, and here I was reliving it.
 We had come full circle in a way, Michael and me.

 Except it wasn’t supposed to be this way.

 I know how deeply blessed I have been.
 I know that I have had a beautiful experience knowing my son and watching him grow up.
-I’ve seen him work and set up house and have children of his own.
+I’ve seen him work, set up house, and have children of his own.
 These are things we want to see when we set out having children.

 The truth is he wasn’t supposed to be the one in that hospital bed, I was.
-I thought it would be is that I’d be laying there all old and satisfied and ready to die.
-It’s just the way we all envision it.
+I thought it would be me laying there all old and satisfied and ready to die.
+It’s the way we all envision it.
 We never think too hard about it, really.
 We just assume it’s going to turn out that way.